pduleba/Apache-Camel-SL/loan-broker/ReadMe.txt

-Camel Router Project for Blueprint (OSGi)
+Camel Router Project for Spring Framework (OSGi)
 =========================================

 To build this project use